• Home

 The unique martian tents at Sun City Camp in Wadi Rum - one of the best glamping experiences in Jordan

-Did You Know?
-When you click through and make a purchase or book your stay from one of our blog posts, we are rewarded with a small commission (at no extra cost to you) that helps to keep our blog running.
-Thank you for supporting us!
-Please see our Disclosure Policy for more details.
+Did You Know?ย We use ads to help pay the bills so we can continue to publish free travel advice.
+We also have affiliate partnerships, so when you click through and make a purchase or book your stay from one of our blog posts, we may receive a small commission (at no extra cost to you).
+Thank you for supporting Bucket List Seekers!
+Read ourย Disclosure Policyย for more details.

 1. To get the best photos, I highly recommend taking a DSLR camera.
 I use an Olympus OM-D E-M1 Mark II Mirrorless Camera with an M.Zuiko 12-40mm f/2.8 Wide-Angle Zoom Lens.
 This is a professional camera, but a good entry-level camera for beginners is the Olympus OM-D E-M10.
 I started with the E-M10 before moving onto the E-M1.